 Marjorie says that at its core, the work isn’t about simply making housing placements, or getting families out of the shelter system.
 At its core, the work is about working to prepare families while they are with us to achieve a stable and healthier life once they have left.

-As the families in the newly-opened BronxWorks Family Sanctuary get settled, Yevy says they are eager to pursue the lives they envisioned as they made the treacherous journey to come here.
+As the families in the newly-opened BronxWorks Family Hotel get settled, Yevy says they are eager to pursue the lives they envisioned as they made the treacherous journey to come here.
 She says that the children are excited to start school and the parents are keen to find work or learn English

 There has been an outpouring of support from the community, including BronxWorks staff, partner organizations, local churches, and private donors and community members.
 As such, they have been able to give each family many of their basic household needs, such as clothing, toys, cookware and even groceries.
 “One of the biggest things that our families have wanted to do is cook their own food,” Yevy says.
 “When I walk through the halls it already smells great.”